Mass Balance

 General Form of Balance Equations

-Let \(\Omega \subset \mathbb{R}^3\) denote a control volume fixed in space, with boundary \(\partial \Omega\) and outward unit normal vector \(\mathbf{n}\).
+Let \(\Omega \subset \mathbb{R}^3\) denote an arbitrary material control volume, with boundary \(\partial \Omega\) and outward unit normal vector \(\mathbf{n}\).
 The general integral form of a balance equation for an arbitrary physical quantity \(\psi\) is given by:

 where: